First Sundays Back: What to Expect

-- Space for Young Families: The Gathering Room and Chapel will be empty of furniture to provide floor space for parents to sit with young children during the worship service—keeping social distance between family units.
+- Space for Young Families: The Gathering Room will be empty of furniture to provide floor space for parents to sit with young children during the worship service—keeping social distance between family units.

 - Family Packet: Someone from each family will pick up a small bag with a pen, a connection card, and a copy of Altamesa Life and then pick up the number of communion packets needed for the family.
 The bag will be used to dispose of the empty communion packets.
 Throw the bags in the trash when leaving after the service, but leave the pen and the completed Connection Card on the pew.

 - Seating: We have three ways of providing distance when seated.

 - We have closed off every other row to provide space in front and behind you.